 The worst time to visit Japan is probably Gold Week, which is a collection of four national holidays within a time frame of seven days (April 29 to May 5), since it’s Japan’s busiest holiday season, with high rates and low availability for hotels and public transport.

-For a month to month weather report, check this website.
+For a month to month weather report in Japan, check this website.

 HOW TO GET THERE